joakim/calendar/README.md

   - **Agriculture** — seasonal, follows natural cycles
   - **Business** — evenly divided, flexible scheduling
 - **Neutral**
-  - Not tied to any culture or religion, except inevitably to that of the current scientific paradigm
+  - Not tied to any culture/religion, except inevitably to that of the current scientific paradigm
-  - While scientifically grounded, it does not oppose combination with cultural or religious concepts
+  - While it is scientifically grounded, it does not oppose combination with cultural or religious concepts

 ### Disadvantages

-- **No simple leap year rule** — in exchange for accuracy
+- **No simple leap year rule** — a tradeoff for astronomical accuracy
 - **Unfamiliarity** — different units and dates ("[months](https://en.wikipedia.org/wiki/Month)", "[weeks](https://en.wikipedia.org/wiki/Week)", new year, epoch)
 - **Yet another calendar** — made by some commoner named Joakim (who is not the pope)